filed under: wildlife and environment

 Providing safe passage for urban wildlife

-by Metro Regional Government
+by Oregon Metro Regional Government

 This guidebook, Achieving Landscape Permeability in an Urban Environment: Wildlife Crossings, providing safe passage for urban wildlife, provides recommendations to enhance the design and effectiveness of transportation planning processes within the context of evolving and complex scientific information and research.
 Implementing improved transportation planning processes will help to ensure Portland area roadways allow for the greatest possible movement of native fish and wildlife for the conservation of these species, while ensuring the safety of the motoring public.
 Both enhance the quality of life of Oregonians that value healthy fish and wildlife populations.